View Document Text

 11. c.
 TRADING OF BAHL & GAYNOR PROPRIETARY ACCOUNTS

-Bahl & Gaynor’s firm accounts aim to invest in Bahl & Gaynor-advised ETFs over time, to build a
+Bahl & Gaynor’s firm accounts are intended to invest in Bahl & Gaynor-advised ETFs over time,

-long-term investment from the firm's balance sheet.
-We believe these investments intend to
+with the objective of building long-term investment from the firm's balance sheet.
+These

-align the interests of the company, employees, and clients.
+investments are intended to align the interests of B&G, its employees, and its clients.

-Bahl & Gaynor may invest in its ETFs over time through trading activity in the market.
-Bahl &
+Bahl & Gaynor may invest in its ETFs through market transactions and conduct such trading

-We understand that the volume and timing of Bahl & Gaynor transactions does not reflect the
+We recognize that the volume and timing of its transactions do not necessarily reflect the

-liquidity of the advised ETFs, which is determined by the liquidity of their underlying holdings.
+liquidity of the advised ETFs, which is driven by the liquidity of their underlying holdings.

 11. d.
 SERVING AS OFFICER, TRUSTEE AND/OR DIRECTORS OF OUTSIDE ORGANIZATIONS